 Urban IPM in Yolo, Sacramento, and Solano counties

-If you have Home Gardening pest questions, contact your local UC Master Gardener office by visiting their web site or help line:
+If you have home or garden pest questions, contact your local UC Master Gardener office by visiting their web site or help line:

 2801 Second Street, Davis, CA 95618

 Follow my blog and the UC IPM statewide blog: